openlattice/openlattice-help-site-old/_guides/integrations-2.md

 ## 5. Define your integration

-In `DataIntegration2017.java` you will also need to define the entity types, relationships, and properties for your data.                                          |
+In `DataIntegration2017.java` you will also need to define the entity types, relationships, and properties for your data.
+We do this via a "flight path".                                         |

 ### Create Your Flight Path

 OpenLattice's [Shuttle API](/api/) maps and uploads your data to OpenLattice's servers.
 What we call the 'flight' lays out a recipe for translating your data tables, column by column, onto objects in our data model.

 Entity Types are like schemas for your datasets.
 They represent how your data will be formatted and what fields they will have.
 Notice that even though you may be integrating only 1 table, you could have multiple entity types that are represented in that table.
-For example, this example dataset has 3 different entity types and 2 associations that relates the entity types together:
+For example, the [Sample Jail](https://thedataOpenLattice.com/gallery/#/entitysets/514e6a5f-2bcd-4206-bb1c-448a9dbcf06d)  dataset has 3 different entity types and 2 associations that relates the entity types together:

 | Entity Type | Properties included in this type                                                            |
 |-------------|---------------------------------------------------------------------------------------------|